codio/knowledge/source/instructors/teaching/grading/nbgrader.rst

 ..
 Note:: If both files are used the settings in the **nbgrader_config.py** take precedence.
 This file is not visible to students in their assignments

+..
+Note:: Notebook files are only supported if in the workspace (root) folder

 Configuration
 -------------
 Use the following configuration information when setting up nbgrader in a **.codio-jupyter** file.
 If using **nbgrader_config.py**, see :ref:`example <nb-conf-example>` below.